dsccommunity/ExchangeDsc/README.md

 * **xExchDatabaseAvailabilityGroupMember** adds a member to a Database Availability Group.
 * **xExchDatabaseAvailabilityGroupNetwork** can add, remove, or configure a Database Availability Group Network.
 * **xExchEcpVirtualDirectory**
+* **xExchEventLogLevel** is used to configure Exchange diagnostic logging via Set-EventLogLevel.
 * **xExchExchangeCertificate** can install, remove, or configure an ExchangeCertificate using *-ExchangeCertificate cmdlets.
 * **xExchExchangeServer**
 * **xExchImapSettings** configures IMAP settings using Set-ImapSettings.